 Is Your Medical Aid Sufficient Health Cover?

-Usually people find out that their medical aid cover is insufficient only when it is too late and they are faced with high medical bills for hospitals, doctors, specialists, medication and so on.
+Usually people find out that their medical aid cover is insufficient only when it is too late.
+By that time they are faced with high medical bills for hospitals, doctors, specialists, medication and so on.
+So make your medical aid sufficient as soon as possible.

 This short article aims to help you establish if you medical aid cover is sufficient before you are faced with what the industry refers to as a “self payment gap”.